NeurocontrolLab/mammoth/public/Instruction.md

 ---
 ## Data converter

-This `data_converter.py` aims to convert raw recording files into files more suitable for after processing.
+This `data_converter.py` aims to convert raw recording files into files more suitable for after processing (applying to the SpikeGadgets recording system).

 Note: The processing depends on `trodes` and `trodesexport`, which should be installed in advance.